 No cold showers here.
 This is essentially just a 14-day period after the switch in which you can change your mind and cancel the switch.
 The switch between suppliers only takes place after the cooling-off period has ended.
 In total, the switching process usually takes no longer than 17 days.
 For more information on the cooling-off period, click here.

-Will my energy supplier turn off in between switching?
+Will my energy supply turn off in between switching?

 In short, no. Your energy will not be switched off at any point when you switch suppliers.
 For more information on this, click here.